thiagofernandes101/analise-video/README.md

 ## 🤝 Contributing

 This is an academic project.
-For suggestions or issues, please contact the project maintainer.

 ## 📚 Further Reading